 Identify and separate the sugars present in the given mixture by paper chromatography.

-Separation of a mixture of o-and p-nitrophenol or o-and p-aminophenol by thin layer chromatography (TLC).
+Separation of a mixture of o-and p-nitrophenol or o-and p-aminophenol by thin layer chromatography (TLC). \Perform any four experiments from each section

-S. No Name Author(S) Publisher 1 Vogel's Qualitative Inorganic G Svehla Prentice Hall Analysis (7 th Edition).
-DISTT.
-1A LANDHAR (PUNJAB 2 Laboratory Manual in Organic R.K.
-Bansal, Wiley Eastern Chemistry 3 Advanced Experimental Chemistry.
-Physical, J.N.
-Gurtu and R. S. Chand & CO.
-Vol. I Kapoor 4 Vogel's Qualitative Inorganic Svehla Orient Longman Analysis 5 Vogel's Textbook of Quantitative J. Basseff, R.C.
+S. No Name Author(S) Publisher 1 Vogel's Qualitative Inorganic Analysis (7 th Edition).
+G Svehla Prentice Hall 2 Laboratory Manual in Organic Chemistry R.K.
+Bansal, Wiley Eastern 3 Advanced Experimental Chemistry.
+Vol. I Physical, J.N.
+Gurtu and R. Kapoor S. Chand & CO.
+4 Vogel's Qualitative Inorganic Analysis Svehla Orient Longman 5 Vogel's Textbook of Quantitative Inorganic J. Basseff, R.C.
 Dennery, G.H.
-ELBS Inorganic Analysis (revised), Jeffery and J. Mendham
+Jeffery ELBS Analysis (revised), and J. Mendham

-CHM 102 Chemical Energetic, Equilibrium and Functional Group Organic chemistry - I CORE (Theory) 4:0:0 4 10+2 with chemistry as core subject The aim of the subject is to enhance the knowledge of students regarding Physical concepts of chemistry like Chemical Energetic, Chemical Equilibrium.
-General organic chemistry of aromatic systems and functional groups.
+П CHM 102 Chemical Energetic Equilibria and Functional Group Organic Chemistry - I CORE (Theory) 4:0:0 4 10+2 with chemistry as core subject The aim of the subject is to 1.Enhance the knowledge of students regarding Physical concepts of chemistry like Chemical Energetic, Chemical Equilibrium.
+2. Provide coherent knowledge of general organic chemistry of aromatic systems and functional groups.
 By the end of the course, students will be able to: CO1 Acquire the knowledge of thermodynamic property of any system, Chemical & Ionic equilibria of various systems.
 CO2 Apply the concepts of concept of ionization of electrolytes with emphasis on weak acid and base and hydrolysis of salt, pH and electrolytes.
 CO3 Understand preparation, properties and reactions of haloalkanes, haloarenes and oxygen containing functional groups.
 CO4 Use the synthetic chemistry for functional group transformations & to propose plausible mechanisms for any relevant reaction.